fermyon/developer/content/spin/v2/testing-apps.md

 ## Running the Test

 Finally, we're ready for our test to be run.
-We can do this simply by invoking `spin-test` from the directory where our Spin application lives:
+We can do this by invoking `spin-test` from the directory where our Spin application lives:

 ```bash
 $ spin-test